anahitasocial/anahita/README.md

 In the admin back-end go to the _Configure_ tab.
 Here are the main settings that you should care about:

-- **Site Name:** the name of your site.
+**Site Name:** the name of your site.
 This will show up in all the notifications emailed out to people.

-- **User Settings:**
+**User Settings:**

-- - **Allow User Registration:** normally it should be _yes_ unless you are using Anahita for a small team and adding the members to your network one by one or adding members automatically using an Anahita app such as the Subscriptions app.
+- **Allow User Registration:** normally it should be _yes_ unless you are using Anahita for a small team and adding   the members to your network one by one or adding members automatically using an Anahita app such as the Subscriptions app.

--- **New User Registration Type:** we recommend _registered_ as the default -- **New User Account Activation:** If set to _yes_ people who sign up receive a link which they have to click on in order to activate their account.
+- **New User Registration Type:** we recommend _registered_ as the default

+- **New User Account Activation:** If set to _yes_ people who sign up receive a link which they have to click on in order to activate their account.

-- **Route Setting:** Set to _yes_ to get nice urls.
+**Route Setting:** Set to _yes_ to get nice urls.
 If you are on an Apache server, you need to rename the _htaccess.txt_ file in the _www_ directory to _.htaccess_ for this feature to work.

+**Server Settings:** Set _Error Reporting_ to _none_ on production server.

+**Debug Settings:** Set _Debug System_ to _yes_ if you are devleoping on Anahita or debugging an app.

+**Cache Setting:** You don't need to use caching when developing, but on your production server select _APC_ from the list and set Cache to _yes_.
+This will significantly speed up your site.

+**Session Settings:** We prefer _Database_ as the default setting.

+**Mail Settings:** We prefer _PHP Mail Function_ as the default setting.
+Enter a valid email address for _Mail From_ this will show up in all the email notifications that people recieve from Anahita.
+A valid email address will reduce the possibility of them getting picked up by spam filters.
+Enter your server's _SMTP_ settings in the appropriate fields so notification emails get sent out.

+Don't forget to _Save_ or _Apply_ or settings.
+Your settings are saved in the _www/configuration.php_ file so make sure that this file has the appropriate write permissions.

+### Notifications

+Anahita emails out a lot of email notifications.
+In order for the notifications to get sent out, you need to setup a cron job on your server.
+In the admin back-end under the _Extend_ tab go to the _Notifications_ component.
+There you find the path and url that you need to use in your cron.
+There are many articles on the web to show you how to setup a cron job.
+Depending on your number of users and activity on your site, anywhere from 15 minute to 1 hour intervals will work.
+You will find the suitable interval after monitoring your Anahita installation for a while.

 ### Installing Social Apps